 1. Page Builders are Overly Complex

 Page builders purport to be to be intuitive, easy to use, ‘drag and drop’ interfaces for creating web pages.
 From my experience, this is far from the truth.
 They come loaded with a myriad of different elements, often multiple elements for creating the same or similar types of output.
 Each element can come with multiple screens of configuration options that control content, layout options and styling options.
 There can be a quite steep learning curve in getting familiar with each different page builder’s way of doing things.
 The large number of elements, most of which will not be used by any one website, get in the way of the elements that are actually needed.
 Same with all the configuration options on each element; most are not needed for any one website but you have to scan through all of them to find the ones you actually need.

 2. Page builders lock you in with their own unique non-standardised code

 Once you build a page with a page builder you are stuck with it.
 You cannot revert to editing the page natively in WordPress.
 There is no standardisation between page builders.
-They each have their own way of doing things and generate their own unique output so you cannot switch to a different page builder.
+They each have their own way of doing things and generate their own unique output so you cannot switch to a different page builder without starting from scratch.

 3. Page Builders encourage bad practices of in-line styling of individual elements